marcwright/cloud-computing-essentials/TraditionalToModernContainerization/PracticalLab-ProvisionResourcesAndDeployAContainerizedApplication.md

 ![browse](images/09AzureContainerInstances/image0003.4.png)

-This will open to the port 443 instance, which will not work.
+>**Note:** If you select the 8081:443 option, this will open to the port 443 instance, which will not work.

 ![443 port doesn't work](images/09AzureContainerInstances/image0003.5.png)

-Change the type to `http` and the port to `8092` and you will be able to view the site
+If you do that, just change the url to `http` and the port to `8092` and you will be able to view the site:

 ```text
 http://localhost:8082